Colin Donnell: Personal life

 Donnell began dating actress Patti Murin in 2013 after they co-starred in a Shakespeare in the Park musical adaptation of Love's Labour's Lost.
 They became engaged in December 2014, and married on June 19, 2015, in New York City.
-Their daughter, Cecily, was born on July 14, 2020.
-In October 2022, the couple announced that Murin is pregnant with their second child.
+Their first child, Cecily, was born on July 14, 2020.
+In October 2022, the couple announced that Murin was pregnant with their second child.
+Their second child, Lorelai, was born on April 2, 2023.

 Donnell is a literary aficionado and a musician.
 He has two tattoos from his tour trips – one from Memphis and one from Dayton; which are five silhouettes of birds to represent his family, and a Fleur De Lis, because his mother is French.